wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 The IETF RTCWEB working group standardized JSEP ({{!RFC8829}}), a mechanism used to control the setup, management, and teardown of a multimedia session.
 It also describes how to negotiate media flows using the Offer/Answer Model with the Session Description Protocol (SDP) {{!RFC3264}} as well as the formats for data sent over the wire (e.g., media types, codec parameters, and encryption).
 WebRTC intentionally does not specify a signaling transport protocol at application level.
 This flexibility has allowed the implementation of a wide range of services.
 However, those services are typically standalone silos which don't require interoperability with other services or leverage the existence of tools that can communicate with them.

-While some standard signaling protocols are available that can be integrated with WebRTC, like SIP {{?RFC3261}} or XMPP {{?RFC6120}}, they are not designed to be used in broadcasting/streaming services, and there also is no sign of adoption in that industry.
-RTSP {{?RFC7826}}, which is based on RTP and may be the closest in terms of features to WebRTC, is not compatible with the SDP offer/answer model {{!RFC3264}}.
+While WebRTC can be integrated with standard signaling protocols like SIP {{?RFC3261}} or XMPP {{?RFC6120}}, they are not designed to be used in broadcasting/streaming services, and there also is no sign of adoption in that industry.
+RTSP {{?RFC7826}}, which is based on RTP, is not compatible with the SDP offer/answer model {{!RFC3264}}.

-So, currently, there is no standard protocol designed for consuming media from streaming service using WebRTC.

 There are many situations in which the lack of a standard protocol for consuming media from streaming service using WebRTC has become a problem: